Malachite

 1st row: The Globex show at Days Inn, Tucson, Arizona, U.S.A.,

 2007.
-The show filled the motel plus a large number of
+The show filled the motel plus a large number of marquees.

-were hundreds of traders at 'Globex', as there were at several
+traders at 'Globex', as there were at several of the 38 sites around

-2nd row: Some of the cathedrals and caves at the Globex
+2nd row: Some of the cathedrals and caves at the Globex show

 3rd row: L Some of the cathedrals and caves at the Globex